Subscribe to get access

 Statement by Michelle Robinson, Union of Concerned Scientists

-WASHINGTON (July 9, 2019)—Today, governors from 23 states and Puerto Rico, representing a majority of the U.S. population, issued a statement in support of strong clean car standards.
-Thereby opposing the Trump administration’s efforts to roll back emissions and efficiency rules.
-It’s a sign of momentum for today’s strong national standards.
+Governors from 23 states and Puerto Rico, representing a majority of the U.S. population, issued a statement in support of strong clean car standards.
+Thereby opposing the Trump administration’s efforts to roll back emissions car standards and efficiency rules.
+It’s a sign of momentum for today’s strong national car standards.
 It’s also a valuable move in support of consumers and the climate.
 All according to the Union of Concerned Scientists (UCS).

 Below is a statement by Michelle Robinson, director of the Clean Vehicles Program at UCS.